laibashakil/Samosa-Snatcher/README.md

 ## 🙏 Acknowledgements

 - Inspired by Fruit Ninja
-- Developed with ❤️ by [Your Name]
+- Developed with ❤️ by Laiba Shakil